 Discourage Your Feline Pet’s Misdemeanors

-If your cat loves breaking stuff, scratching the sofa, doing its business where it’s not supposed to, biting your fingers during playtime, waking you up in the middle of the night to request food and so on, you definitely need to make it stop.
+If your cat loves breaking stuff, scratching the sofa, doing its business where it’s not supposed to, biting your fingers during playtime, waking you up in the middle of the night to request food and so on, you need to make her stop.

-The proper way to do this is to discourage its improper behavior.
+The proper way to do this is to discourage her improper behavior.

-If you cater to your kitty’s commands, such as giving it food whenever it wakes you up, or interrupting your work time because it wants to play, it will think that you’re encouraging such bad behavior.
+If you cater to your kitty’s commands, such as succumbing to her desire when she is interrupting your work time because she wants to play, you are encouraging her behavior.

 Many cats do nasty things just to get their owner’s attention.

 And when said attention is granted to them, they see their misdemeanors as something that will be rewarded.
 In these cases, you need to find a subtle way to discourage them.